Donating Eggs

 What happened to the eggs I donate?

-Once your eggs are collected, they are prepared for fertilisation with the recipient’s partner’s sperm.
+Once your eggs are collected, they are prepared for fertilisation with the recipient’s partner’s sperm or donor sperm if the recipient chooses.
 Any eggs collected from your donation will be donated to one recipient only.

 Post-collection consultation

-We'll contact you again six months after the egg donation to obtain another blood sample for infectious disease screening.
-If you wish, we can also tell you if your recipient becomes pregnant, and the outcome of your generous donation, although this may not be for up to a year after your donation.
+We'll contact you again three months after the egg donation to obtain another blood sample for infectious disease screening.
+You are able to find out about any live births as a result of your generous donation, although this may not be for up to a year after your donation.
+Please contact us if you wish to request this information.

 To find out more about egg donation, fill in the form below.
 We'll be in touch to explain the process of donation at Queensland Fertility Group.